1kmHQ/Book/07-the-principles.md

 ---

+### 16. Slow Is Smooth, Smooth Is Fast

+*Rushing creates chaos.
+Deliberate pace creates sustainable speed.*

+**In practice:**
+- Launch one zone properly before launching the next
+- Onboard providers thoroughly, not quickly
+- Let trust compound rather than forcing growth
+- Fix problems completely before moving on
+- Say "not yet" more often than "let's try"

+**Test:** Are we moving at trust speed, or at investor speed?

+**Example:** Zone Two is ready.
+We could launch next week.
+But Zone One still has provider earnings volatility we don't understand.
+We wait.
+We diagnose.
+We fix.
+Then — and only then — we launch Zone Two.
+The delay costs a month.
+The learning prevents a year of problems.

+---

 ## Applying the Principles

 Principles conflict.
 Provider prosperity might tension with customer trust.
 Simplicity might tension with fairness.
 Local power might tension with consistency.